WHOLE-HOUSE HUMIDIFIER SERVICE IN JOLIET

 A whole-house humidifier works with your HVAC system to deliver moisture throughout your home.
 With the exception of steam, they all operate off of the same basic principles.
 When your humidifier is turned on, water accumulates inside of an internal tray or evaporator pad.
 Air is then passed over these trays to gather moisture.
 It is then pushed into your home’s ductwork for distribution.
 A discussion of the benefits of central humidifiers and a quick breakdown of some major types follows.

-Installing a whole-house or furnace-mounted unit has the following benefits:
+Getting a whole-house or furnace humidifier installation has the following benefits:

 - Healthier Skin: If you suffer from dermatitis or acne, you know annoying dry skin can be.
 In homes with dry, cold air, these conditions worsen.
 The moisture a home humidifier puts in the air helps your skin maintain moisture and keep its elasticity.
 Over time, this leads to fewer wrinkles and more supple skin.